Skip to main content

 • Reduce stock losses and improve animal welfare outcomes

-• Minimise stress on breeding livestock
+• Minimize stress on breeding livestock

 • Reduce predation pressure on native wildlife